Principle: Versioning (principle 4)

-OBO projects share their ontologies using files in OWL or OBO format (see OBO Principle 2).
-Ontologies are expected to change over time as they are developed and refined (see OBO Principle 16 on maintenance).
+OBO projects share their ontologies using files in OWL or OBO format (see Principle 2).
+Ontologies are expected to change over time as they are developed and refined (see Principle 16).
 This will lead to a series of different files.
 Consumers of ontologies must be able to specify exactly which ontology files they used to encode their data or build their applications, and be able to retrieve unaltered copies of those files in perpetuity.
 Note that this applies only to those versions which have been officially released.

-Each official release MUST have a unique version identifier.
-Version identifiers for the ontology artifacts themselves may be of the form “YYYY-MM-DD” (that is, a date), or use a numbering system (such as semantic versioning, i.e, of the form “NN.n”), but in any case each MUST associate with a distinct official release.
+Version identifiers MUST either be of the form “YYYY-MM-DD” (that is, a date) OR use a numbering system (such as semantic versioning, i.e, of the form “NN.n”).
+Each version MUST associate with a distinct official release.
 The date versioning system is preferred, as it meshes with the requirement that version IRIs be specified using dated PURLs (see below).

 Note that the content of official release files MUST NOT be changed.
 For example, if a bug is found in some official released file for some ontology, the bug MUST NOT be fixed by changing the file(s) for that official release.
 Instead the bug fixes should be included in a new official release, with new files, and consumers can switch to the new release.

 Additionally, each ontology SHOULD have an owl:versionInfo statement.
 When this is stated, it MUST correspond to the version Info.